 My goal in this short article is to take down the anti-Terrell Owens narrative in such an efficient manner that absolutely everyone will have the attention span to read what I have written, but how is this possible?
 How can I clarify what has been distorted from the very beginning?
-How can I explain to people why the media would deliberately lie about someone to where they grasp the reason?
+How can I effectively explain to people why the media would deliberately lie about someone?
 Well, I probably can’t, but I will try.

 I want you to forget everything you think you know about what Terrell Owens “said” or “did.”
 Where would be a good place to start?